gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 #### Some of the benefits of AI chatbots include:
 <br>
 <b>Distillation of knowledge from the web</b>
 AI chatbots are trained on vast amounts of internet data - including Wikipedia and answers from search results, as well as on various papers and literature.
 ChatGPT 3 was trained on approximately 45 terabytes of data.
-Even when an AI Chatbot is not accessing live search results, it can summarize and work with a large knowledge base from information found on the internet.
+Even when an AI Chatbot is not accessing live internet search results, it can summarize and work with a large knowledge base from information found on the internet.
 This includes a knowledge base about trade finance and its instruments.

 <b>Question answering</b>
 Providing answers about a vast array of topics, including answers from user-uploaded proprietary data, e.g. specific trade documents or financing facility information.